Molly Baz: After Bon Appétit (2020–present)

 In November 2020, Baz started a food media subscription service on Patreon named Recipe Club through which she offered weekly recipes and other content.
-By early December, after one month of business, Recipe Club had gained "several thousand" subscribers, according to Business Insider.
+According to Business Insider, after one month of business, Recipe Club had gained "several thousand" subscribers.
 Baz chose a subscription business model for Recipe Club so she could keep developing recipes and prevent herself from "going dark" before publishing her cookbook in early 2021.
 Also in December, Baz and Bon Appétit colleague Carla Lalli Music began a livestreamed video series on the Instagram Live platform, titled You Got Snack'd.

 Baz published a cookbook, titled Cook This Book, on April 20, 2021, through the Clarkson Potter imprint.
 The book was critically and commercially successful, becoming a New York Times Best Seller.
-NPR, Food52 and Taste of Home named the book as one of the best cookbooks of 2021.
+Food52 and Taste of Home named the book as one of the best cookbooks of 2021.
 A review by Publishers Weekly described the book as "an exciting crash course in cooking fundamentals."
-Anne Valdespino of The Mercury News wrote that Baz "just might be the Abbie Hoffman of the culinary world" as the book's title "smacks" of Hoffman's Steal This Book.
+Describing the book as "downright rebellious" at times, Anne Valdespino of The Mercury News wrote that the book's title "smacks" of activist Abbie Hoffman's Steal This Book and highlighted its "unconventional format", "slangy lingo", and "well placed cuss words."

 In 2022, it was announced that Baz would appear as a guest judge on the Discovery+ streaming series The Julia Child Challenge, created by the Food Network.
+Baz published a second cookbook, More Is More, with Clarkson Potter in October 2023.
+Library Journal reviewer Sarah Tansley recommended the book, writing that it offers "plenty of instruction for beginners and spunky flair and big flavor for all kitchens", and Wired magazine's Joe Ray later named it as one of nineteen best cookbooks for the year.
+In 2024, a Times Square billboard advertisement for lactation cookies, which featured Baz with a pregnant stomach and breasts that were partially covered with the cookies, was removed by the billboard's owner after it determined it had violated its "guidelines on acceptable content."
+A week later the ad was put up on another billboard in Times Square.
+This was followed later that year by an advertising deal with the cereal brand Special K and the launch of a flavored mayonnaise brand called "Ayoh".

 Personal life

-Baz lives with her husband Ben Willet in East Los Angeles, California, having moved there from New York City in 2020.
+Baz and her husband Ben Willett moved from New York City to Altadena, California, a suburb of Los Angeles, California, in 2020.
+Their son was born in 2024.
+Their home burned down during the January 2025 Southern California wildfires.